justin-hale/moonfall-recaps/content/sessions/session-9.md

 ---

 ## The Decision
 - Helisanna picks up the totem.
-Elspeth uses Identify and confirms it’s a powerful conjuration-linked item: a **Fae anchor** for the spirit known as **Tunlak**.
+Elspeth uses Identify and confirms it’s a powerful conjuration-linked item: a **Fae anchor** for the spirit known as **Toonlock**.
-- A ritual could potentially summon Tunlak, but the components are unknown.
+- A ritual could potentially summon Toonlock, but the components are unknown.
 - The group debates whether to give the totem to Crowley, fearing long-term consequences.
 - Ultimately, they choose to **honor the deal**.